 I own the Concept2 but have used the Matrix rower before when training a client.

 Both models are excellent machines that burn calories and shed bodyfat!

 In short, the Matrix rower is the best for those who want quiet, heavy resistance and don’t mind paying extra for a boutique brand.
 The Concept 2 is best for those who are serious about rowing as a hobby since the C2 is the standard rower in gyms and Crossfit studios, has the best monitor, etc.

 The Concept 2 offers the most realistic rowing motion and tracks all the data valued by indoor rowers when training to compete against themselves or in competitions in terms of performance metrics.

 I hope you enjoy my Matrix vs. Concept2 rowing machine comparison.
 As always, let me know if you have questions in the comment section.

 For an even better understanding of the differences – I would read the full reviews that are linked in the final section!

 Right away we get into one of the main differences between the Matrix Rower and Concept2 Rower.

 The Matrix Rower is magnetic resistance, while the Concept2 Rower is air resistance.
-Below is a side-by-side comparison on how they look.
+Below is a side-by-side comparison of how they look.

-For an in-depth review about the differences between air and magnetic resistance, be sure to check out my resistance comparison article.
+For an in-depth review of the differences between air and magnetic resistance, be sure to check out my resistance comparison article.